 World-leading solutions for improving execution speed of irregular, data intensive applications

-CASS-MT is home to the only Open Science Cray XMT system consisting of 128 multithreaded processors, 1 TB RAM, and a 7.7-TB Lustre parallel filesystem.
+CASS is home to the only Open Science Cray XMT system, consisting of 128 multithreaded processors, 1 TB RAM, and a 7.7-TB Lustre parallel filesystem.

-We create collaborations and provide expertise for using the Cray XMT systems and porting and optimizing applications.
-We offer external and internal research partners access to our Cray XMT system at CASS-MT, the only center like it in the world.
-Ask us about how to obtain access to the Cray XMT.
+Within CASS, we create collaborations and provide expertise for using the Cray XMT systems and porting and optimizing applications.
+We also offer external and internal research partners access to CASS' Cray XMT systemthe only center like it in the world.
+Ask about how to obtain access to the Cray XMT.